hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_bugs.md

 Hm... it looks that gitter has some issues, because I believe that I was answering in the `help` room, but it's all in `bugs`.

 [15:18:54](#J8txutS3DRUUm0ABRaQCLY4_r7RRLKHU-GCDqFBiJw8) <hiiamboris (NOT THIS ONE)>:
-Familiar issue to me Ì†ΩÌ∏â Been there many times.
+Familiar issue to me üòâ Been there many times.

 [15:19:22](#nKItFbkeaSpMCRZ19X2J4a7qLGYKNITqIM96QtPW8X4) <hiiamboris (NOT THIS ONE)>:
 Seemingly happens when you change rooms before it fully loads the previous one.